Minka1902/csv-for-you/README.md

 ## Options
 This object contains the options for the CSV parser:
 1) arraySeparator - the Char that represents the separator between Array elements (`;` by default)
-2) objectSeparator - NO-FUNCTION
+2) objectSeparator - the Char that represents the separator between Object elements (`;` by default)
 3) arrayOfArrays - Boolean that represents rather a line should be represented as an Array or Object
 4) returnArray - No-Function
 5) returnAsString - Array of property names that should be returned as a string (empty by default)
+6) innerSeparator - the Char that represents the separator of the inner Array/Object (`@` by default)

 ## Features
 1) Parses strings in CSV
 2) Parses numbers in CSV
-3) Parses arrays of strings in CSV
+3) Parses arrays - numbers, strings, arrays and objects
-4) Parses arrays of numbers in CSV
+5) Parses objects - numbers, strings, arrays and objects

 ## CSV file format
 1) Properties - The first line of the file must be the properties of the objects